 Not sure if you’re already registered?
 You can check the current status of your voter registration online.

-The deadline to register to vote online or by mail is October 31.
+The deadline to register to vote online or by mail was October 31.
 If sent by mail, it needs to be received by that day.
-You can also register to vote in-person on election day; the deadline to register in person at your County Elections Office is November 8 by 8 p.m.
+You can also register to vote in-person on election day; the deadline to register in person at your County Elections Office is November 7 by 8:00 p.m.

 When can I vote?